ballerina-attic/loadbalancing-failover/README.md

 ## <a name="what-you-build"></a>  What you'll build

-You’ll build a web service with load balancing and failover mechanisms.
-To understand this better, you'll be mapping this with a real-world scenario of a book finding service.
-The book finding service will call one from the three identical bookstore backends to retrieve the book details.
-With this guide you'll be able to understand how failover and load balancing mechanisms helps to balance the load among all the available remote servers.
+You’ll build a web service with load balancing.
+To understand this better, you'll be mapping this with a real-world scenario of a book searching service.
+The book searching service will call one from the three identical bookstore backends to retrieve the book details.
+With this guide you'll be able to understand how the load balancing mechanism helps to balance the load among all the available remote servers.

 ![Load Balancer](images/load_balancer_image1.png)